-Five judges chosen by the MC at random from the audience.
+Five judges chosen by the host at random from the audience.

 Judges hold up score cards using a 1 – 10 scale, with 10 being the highest.
 Of the five scores for each poet, only the middle three scores are counted.

-Poems must be the original work of the performer written within the last 12 months.
+Poems must be the original work of the performer.

-Two performers with the highest scores in each heat will proceed to their State Final.
+The performer(s) with the highest scores in each heat will proceed to their State, Territory or Regional Final.

 You may enter more than one heat, but only heats in your state.

 Writers must perform a new piece at each progressive level/round starting from heats, to State/Territory Finals, to the National Final.